Blepharoplasty Upper & Lower Eye Lift

 An upper blepharoplasty can be performed under local anaesthesia.
 A lower blepharoplasty is generally performed under a general anaesthesia.

-Blepharoplasty of the upper eye lids and lower eye lids are a good choice for people who are unhappy with excess skin or fat that sags near the eyes, causing a tired look.
+A blepharoplasty procedure of the upper eye lids and lower eye lids are a good choice for people who are unhappy with excess skin or fat that sags near the eyes, causing a tired look.
 The procedure can also reduce puffy bags under the eyes or remove them altogether.

 The best candidates are healthy people who have a realistic understanding of what this surgery can achieve.
 Like most surgical procedures patients are advised to stop smoking before the treatment.
 Blepharoplasty patients tend to be aged in their 40s, 50s, 60s and 70s years of age.
-However some peoole exepreicne droopy eyelids or eyelid ptosis which can also be present from birth.
+However some people experience droopy eyelids or eyelid ptosis which can also be present from birth.
 This is called congenital ptosis and as a result people in their 20s or 30s may choose to have am upper blepharoplasty to treat the droop.

 Get In Touch